 Find out everything you need to know about applying and access the form here.

 Come and try our Social Sewing classes.
-They’re aimed at beginners and run on Fridays in Collingwood, or Thursdays in Heidelberg West, over eight weeks.
+They’re aimed at beginners and run on Fridays in Collingwood, from 10am-4pm.
 You’ll learn the basics and it’s a great no-pressure way to find out whether the Certificate III is something you’d like to commit to.

 Anyone who is an Australian citizen or permanent resident can join our Social Sewing classes.
 From 2020, people who are seeking asylum can also be referred to us by Jobs Victoria Employment Network providers.
 We prioritise youth and people from refugee and new migrant backgrounds.
 If you’re interested, please express your interest here.

 Please express your interest here.
-Our team will be in touch to help you fill out an application form and let you know when your classes will begin.
+Our team will be in touch.

 If you are interested or you work with a client who might like to join the RMIT University accredited course or our Social Sewing classes, please fill in the form below.
 If you’d like to discuss eligibility or enrolment first, please contact us to arrange a tour or meet our teachers and Youth Coordinator.
 Alternatively, feel free to pop into the Studio during opening hours to fill out a form and we’ll be in touch.